HathorNetwork/rfcs/projects/hathor-wallet-headless/0004-tx-transaction.md

 - `position`: which index to insert the input, default to `-1`
   - can be `-1` to insert at the end
-  - the request will fail if position doesn't exists
 - `count`: amount of authority outputs to create.
-- `token`: which token to select, defaults to native token.
+- `token`: which token to select.
 User must set the token UID here.
-- `address`: create an output script for the address, if not present will get one from the wallet
+- `address`: create an output script for the address
-  - It will get a not used address from the wallet.
 - `timelock`: UNIX timestamp, the generated output may not be spent before this date and time.
 - `checkAddress`: whether to check that the address is from the wallet, defaults to `false`
   - If `true` and address is not from the wallet, then the interpreter should fail